ejoubaud/SublimeTabsLimiter/README.md

 * set your own limit for the number of tabs
 * limit the number of tabs in a display group, or for the whole window (the sum of all groups)
+* specify the order of tabs removal:
-* start removing old tabs from the right (if you want to keep a handful of reference files at keyboard shortcut range) or from the left (if have rather to keep more recent tabs over older ones)
+** inactive tabs first (tabs that have been loaded/saved longer before go first) ** active tabs first (tabs that have been loaded/saved more recently go first) ** from the right (if you want to keep a handful of reference files at keyboard shortcut range) ** from the left (if have rather to keep more recent tabs over older ones)

 ### Limitations